-Forza 5 looks fantastic, in fact, it’s still one of the best looking games to date despite being on a console, but there’s just not enough content to justify spending 50+ hours to perfect every event.
-There’s plenty of cars, but none of that matters if there’re not enough tracks to play on.
+Forza 5 looks fantastic, in fact, it’s still one of the best-looking games to date despite being on a console, but there’s just not enough content to justify spending 50+ hours to perfect every event.
+There are plenty of cars, but none of that matters if there’re not enough tracks to play on.
 There aren’t even DLC tracks which is a real shame.
 My only other gripe is that after you turn off so many assists to make the game more challenging you hit a wall.
 Either it’s too easy or way too hard.
-I turned off just enough assists to get some extra credit bonuses, but them I started upping the difficulty and turning more stuff off and it became a chore after that.
-Every car spun out of control and was terrible to drive unless I went and fine tuned each car for no assists.
-This start teetering into unfun territory for someone who just wants a realistic racing game without the chores tacked on.
+I turned off just enough assists to get some extra credit bonuses, but then I started upping the difficulty and turning more stuff off and it became a chore after that.
+Every car spun out of control and was terrible to drive unless I went and fine-tuned each car for no assists.
+This starts teetering into unfun territory for someone who just wants a realistic racing game without the chores tacked on.

 Need for Speed has had a great comeback over the last few years and Most Wanted seems to have topped it.
-Being a remake fof2005’s excellent Most Wanted; this version is a whole new beast.
-The streamlined menus, AutoLog, and the massive amount of real-world cars and the huge world to drive in is something to get excited about.
+Being a remake of 2005’s excellent Most Wanted; this version is a whole new beast.
+The streamlined menus, AutoLog, the massive amount of real-world cars, and the huge world to drive in are something to get excited about.

 A fun feature here (and it threw me for a loop) was having to take down a most wanted car to win their car.
 Sure you can beat them in a race, but what about taking them down?
 It adds a greater challenge, but if you miss them you can always summon the car back via the navigation menu.
 It’s not hard to work your way up to the top if you try to get first in every race.
 Even long after you beat the most wanted vehicle you can earn parts and find every hidden vehicle in the city.